caseymullineaux/caseymullineaux.github.io/_posts/azure-devops/2019-03-02-azure-devops-part-3.md

 And there you have it!
 A build pipeline that publishes an ARM template as an artifact ready to be consumed by a release pipeline.
 It may seem a lot of effort for not much reward, but the build process will begin to increase in value when we start adding some tests to the pipeline.

+Continue to Part 4 - Release Pipeline (coming soon) where we will deploy the ARM template into Azure.

 ---

-Continue to Part 4 - Releases (coming soon)

 - [Part 1 - Getting Started with Azure DevOps]({% post_url /azure-devops/2019-01-11-azure-devops-part-1 %})
 - [Part 2 - Source Control]({% post_url /azure-devops/2019-03-01-azure-devops-part-2 %})